St. Patrick's Day

 This meal needs to be started within 3.5 hours of eating, but requires very little hands-on time.

 A delicious addition to the meal (or as an accompanying dessert) is irish soda bread.
 Here is the recipe I like to use.
 I use gluten-free flour and grass-fed butter.
+Click here to learn more about the history of this easy (and fast bread).

 Preparation Time: 3.5 hours (overall), 20 minutes (hands-on)